tessercat/daoistic-book/daodejing/41/english.md

 the good word is rarely heard, the grand plan is never revealed.

+And above all
-Above all, Dao is good
+that Dao is good
 at both forgiving and reconciling.